hankyoung1324/FlickeringSART/README.md

 **Interested in participating?**

 We are constantly looking for people who are more vulnerable to personal worries and ruminations to participate in our experiments.
-But you will also be welcomed if you are not.
+But you will definitely be welcomed if you are not.
 If you are interested in participating, please contact us by E-mail: hang.yang@rug.nl.
 We're going to start from the 10-min online questionnaire!